-Geologists say North Korea's nuclear test site has collapsed
+Geologists say N. Korea's nuclear test site likely collapsed

 The Chinese study makes sense and is based on well understood research, said Rowena Lohman, a seismologist at Cornell University who wasn't part of the work.
 She said she believes there's an international effort that monitors these tests for radiation.

 A study published last month by the journal, authored by a team led by Liu Junqing at the earthquake bureau in Jilin province along the border with North Korea, found similar results of the Sept.
 3 explosion.
-It described the aftershock that followed seconds later as most likely the "rapid destruction of an explosion-generated cracked rock chimney due to cavity collapse."
+It described the aftershock that followed seconds later as most likely a "rapid destruction of an explosion-generated cracked rock chimney due to cavity collapse."

 North Korea's nuclear tests are of special concern to Beijing, since the test site near the town of Kilju is less than 100 kilometers (60 miles) from the border with China.

 North Korean nuclear tests have caused seismic events in Chinese border towns and cities, forcing evacuations of schools and offices, sparking fears of wind-born radiation and leading to a backlash among some Chinese against their country's unpredictable traditional ally.
-Chinese authorities have said they've detected no radiation risk from the tests.

 Ties between the sides have been deteriorating for years, although Kim made a long-anticipated visit to Beijing last month after China's implementation of United Nations economic sanctions reduced trade between them by as much as 90 percent.